What’s new in colorectal cancer research?

-Laparoscopic surgery is done through several small incisions in the abdomen instead of one large one, and it’s becoming more widely used for some colon cancers.
-This approach usually allows patients to recover faster, with less pain after the operation, and it seems to be about as effective as standard surgery.
+Laparoscopic surgery is done through several small incisions in the abdomen instead of one large one, and it’s becoming more widely used for some colon and rectal cancers.
+This approach usually lets patients recover faster, with less pain after the operation, and it seems to be about as effective as standard surgery.

 With robotic surgery, a surgeon sits at a control panel and operates very precise robotic arms to perform the surgery.
 This type of surgery is also being studied to see if it as effective as standard surgery.

-Last Medical Review: 05/24/2012
+Last Medical Review: 10/15/2015

-Last Revised: 01/17/2013
+Last Revised: 01/20/2016